JBlueBird/Mac-OS-X-QEMU-Toolkit/README.md

 # Mac OS X QEMU Toolkit

+Note: You need a MacOS X Tiger .img file ready to go.
+If you have it, place it in the system directory or the code script will NOT work without the VM.
+Name the .img "osx.img"

 Run Mac OS X 10.4 Tiger in QEMU with style — this script sets up a modern Import/Export workflow using a hybrid ISO, so you can transfer files in and out of the VM with ease.

 ## Features